 All Students College- and Career-Ready by Graduation

 In the Westonka school system, many factors are used to determine a student’s college and career readiness.
 These factors include academic performance, high school course selection and involvement with co-curricular activities.
 Through programs such as DECA, music and arts programs, robotics league and other academic co-curriculars, students can apply what they have learned in the classroom to authentic real-life experiences.

 Results: Westonka earns state and national recognitions

-- Westonka Public Schools ranks 16th in the state on the 2020 Niche Best School Districts ranking.
+- Westonka Public Schools ranks 13th in the state in the 2021 Niche Best School Districts ranking.

 - Westonka is ranked 17th out of 430 Minnesota districts for 2020-21 by SchoolDigger and has a 5-star overall rating.